Life insurance when pregnant

 Can you get life insurance when pregnant?

 Applying for life insurance when pregnant is no different to applying at any other time.
-As with any other applicant, you will be asked to answer questions about your health and lifestyle, but an insurer cannot decide that pregnancy alone is a reason to increase premiums or decline to offer cover.
+As with any other applicant, you will be asked to answer questions about your health and lifestyle, but an insurer cannot decide that pregnancy alone is a reason that you should pay more for your cover or not insure you.

 Benefits of buying life insurance